A11YChi/meetup-event-logistics/README.md

 Once a speaker has provided agreement to speaker at our meetup, we need to obtain the spreakers contact information (email, phone, Twitter, etc.), the title of their talk, a broef one paragraph description of their talk, their bio, and a hi-res photo.
 Make sure to ask for and receive the speaker(s) pronouns (he/his, etc.).
 We also need to understand their availability, as this information will aid in selecting a venue.

+Lastly, we must receive a final copy of their deck 1-2 days in advance of the event, so we may send a copy to the ACS Captions remote captioner, so they can orientate themselves with the content.

 ## Locate a venue
 We presently have a list on our Google Docs repository (Meetup Venues & Contacts) of venues that we either have worked with in the past or became aware of however have not used as of yet.
 The listing provides the capacity of each venue.